MustBeArt/SlowSoftSerial/README.md

 and has been successfully integrated with the Cadetwriter firmware.
 It has been subjected to automated tests of every supported serial port configuration, at standard baud rates from 45.45 to 19200.
-However, it has not yes been battle tested in the field.
+However, it has not yet been battle tested in the field.